My house shall be called a house of prayer for all people. - Isaiah 56:7

 Torah Study

 Torah Study is conducted by Rabbi Kleinman, along with a brief Shabbat service, Saturday Mornings, at 10:00 a.m. using Zoom conferencing.
-If you would like to recieve an invitation, please contact us by email at info@hschi.org".
+If you would like to receive an invitation, please contact us by email at info@hschi.org".

 High Holidays